[Auto] The definitive Canada car insurance premiums barometer (2023)

 - However, after 35 years of license, premiums start to grow again, because of drivers getting older.

-Source: Canadian Private Passenger Vehicle Insurance Rate Comparisons (EY for the ICBC, October 2022)
+Source: Canadian Private Passenger Vehicle Insurance Rate Comparisons (ICBC, October 2022)

 Good to know